googleapis/google-cloud-node/core/packages/gax/test/showcase-resumable-upload/README.md

      automatic recovery/stream re-opening and global deadline timeout (`globalDeadlineMs`) with manual session resumption via `resumeUrl`.
 * `run.sh` — downloads/starts a gapic-showcase server, builds the local
-  google-gax checkout and the generated client, then runs `sample.js`.
+  google-gax checkout and the generated client, then runs `sample.ts`.

 Run it from anywhere: